 Overview

-The SHRM Hiring Difficulty and Retention Difficulty Indexes, introduced in Q3 2024, measure hiring and retention difficulty based on HR executive responses to paired questions about the difficulty of hiring and retaining employees over the past 12 months and the next 12 months.
+The Hiring and Retention Difficulty Indexes, introduced in Q3 2024, measure retention and hiring difficulty based on HR executives’ responses to paired questions about the difficulty of hiring and retaining employees over the prior 12 months and the next 12 months.

-Insights from the CHRO Hiring Difficulty Index: Recruitment Struggles Soften Slightly
+Insights from the CHRO Hiring Difficulty Index: Recruitment Challenges Remain Stable as Expectations of Future Difficulty Decrease

 SHRM Talent Acquisition Specialty Credential